-As long as the Postal Office keeps delivering, we will keep building and shipping
+As long as the Post Office keeps delivering, we will keep building and shipping

 Signed in as: